shashankpatibandla/RythmicObservers/Git_repository_package/Overall_Summary.md

 Summary of Work on Morton Arboretum Project
 ===========================================

-This document gives an overview of the project carried out by our team in order to derive decisions from the data given by morten arboretum.
+This document gives an overview of the project carried out by our team in order to derive decisions from the data given by Morton Arboretum.

 ### Target audience